 Note, these estancias are within easy reach of a day trip from Buenos Aires.
 Talk to our South America travel experts about how to include an estancia visit into your Buenos Aires tour.

 Nibebo Aike, El Calafate (included in our Patagonia Estancias Tour).
-The Lodge is situated on the southern arm of Lago Argentino, just 56 kms from El Calafate, heart of the Glacier Region in the Argentinean Patagonia.
-Standing within “Los Glaciares” National Park, this is a typical Patagonia pioneer estancia dating from early 20th Century.
+The Lodge is situated on the southern arm of Lago Argentino, just 56 kms from El Calafate, the heart of the Glacier Region in the Argentinean Patagonia.
+Standing within “Los Glaciares” National Park, this is a typical Patagonia Pioneer Estancia dating from early 20th Century.
 It is a fully functional ranch, whose main activities are beef and sheep cattle.
-The lodge holds 10 bedrooms, a restaurant and all guests are welcomed to take part on the rural activities done in the Estancia, such and branding of cattle, sheep shearing, milking the cows, rounding up cattle, etc.
+The lodge holds 10 bedrooms, a restaurant and all guests are welcomed to take part in the rural activities done in the Estancia, such and branding of cattle, sheep shearing, milking the cows, rounding up cattle, etc.

 Estancia San Guillermo, Puerto Madryn (included in our Patagonia Estancias Tour).
-Located just 17 kms outside of Puerto Madryn, this Patagonian Estancia is strategically located between the UNESCO protected Valdés Penynsula (inhapited by whales, sea lions and elephant seals) and Punta Tombo, home to the largest penguin colony in Patagonia.
-The Estancia offers various outdoor activities, such as horse back riding, mountain biking, trekking, bird watching and fishing.
+Located just 17 kms outside of Puerto Madryn, this Patagonian Estancia is strategically located between the UNESCO protected Valdés Peninsula (inhabited by whales, sea lions, and elephant seals) and Punta Tombo, home to the largest penguin colony in Patagonia.
+The Estancia offers various outdoor activities, such as horseback riding, mountain biking, trekking, bird watching, and fishing.